-A person with cancer may have more than one option for treating the disease, and it may be difficult to choose among them.
+A person with cancer may have more than one option for treating the disease.
 In making this choice, patients often ask for the opinions of family members.
-And, in some cases, family members may disagree with each other and with the patient, creating conflict when they need each other's support the most.
-This is particularly complex when the patient is a child or an adult who is medically unable to make decisions.
-This article provides suggestions on how to keep the lines of communication open and work together to make treatment choices.
+In some cases, family members may disagree with each other and with the patient.
+And this can create conflict when family members need each other's support the most.
+This can be more complex when the patient is a child or an adult who is medically unable to make decisions.
+This article provides suggestions on how to communicate and work together to make treatment choices.

 If you are involved in selecting treatment, these questions may help you evaluate the choices:

-In each aspect, the patient's viewpoint is considered first.
-If you are a person with cancer, you have the right to be heard, the right to state your wishes and have them respected, and the right to change your mind.
-If you are a family member, remember that the patient has asked for your view because he or she respects your opinion, but various factors may lead him or her to make a different decision.
-Even when disagreements occur, it is important to keep communicating with each other and to support the patient in his or her choices.
+In each aspect, consider the patient's viewpoint first.
+As the person with cancer, you have the right to be heard and have your wishes respected.
+You also have the right to change your mind.
+As a family member, remember that the patient has asked for your view because he or she respects your opinion.
+But various factors may lead him or her to make a different decision.
+Even when you disagree, keep communicating with each other and support the patient in his or her choices.

 Barriers to talking about treatment options

-- Misconceptions or lack of knowledge about treatment, side effects, and prognosis (chance of recovery)
+Misconceptions or lack of knowledge about treatment, side effects, and prognosis

-It is important to identify potential barriers and start talking with each other so that you can get the information, support, and resources you all need to make the best choices.
+Identify potential barriers and discuss them up front.
+This will help you get the information, support, and resources you all need to make the best choices.

 Continuing to communicate

 Making treatment decisions may require many conversations with doctors and other members of the cancer care team and with family and friends.
-One of the first questions to ask the oncologist is when the treatment decision needs to be made.
-Often, a decision is not needed immediately, and this can reduce the level of anxiety for everyone involved in reviewing the various options.
+One of the first questions to ask the oncologist is, “When do decisions need to be made?”
+Often, a decision is not needed immediately.
+This can reduce the level of anxiety for everyone involved in reviewing the various options.

 An advance directive is a legal document that tells the health care team what to do if the patient is unable to make decisions.
-Such documents can be changed or cancelled if the patient changes his or her mind about the choices, but the patient is the only person who can change them.
+The patient is the only person who can change or cancel these documents.
 Regardless of their health, all people should have advance directives, including the following:

 Living Will.
 This document gives instructions about the health care that the patient does and does not want under specific circumstances.

-State laws vary in determining the age at which a child can make his or her own medical decisions.
+State laws vary about the age at which a child can make his or her own medical decisions.
 Most laws consider the child's best interests, ability to make his or her own decisions, and ability to understand potential consequences of decisions.
-Typically, the parents make decisions for a child who is below the state's age limit.
+Typically, the parents make decisions for a child who is younger than the state's age limit.

-If an adult patient is unable to make medical decisions, family should look first for any advance directives indicating the wishes of that person.
+If an adult patient is unable to make medical decisions, the family should look first for any advance directives indicating his or her wishes.
 If there are none, follow the intent of that person's wishes.
-The person's treatment facility should be able to refer you to a medical ethics committee or palliative care team that can help guide you through the decision-making process.
+The person's treatment facility should be able to refer you to a medical ethics committee or palliative care team that can guide you through the decision-making process.
 Attorneys and legal-aid clinics can also be helpful in addressing legal concerns.